 Sell donated gold and silver from Brighouse charity shops, online and by post.

 A donated ring or a handful of silver cutlery can sit unrecognised in a Brighouse charity shop, and GoldPaid exists to give the team a clear answer online.
 The shop messages first on WhatsApp with photos, then requests a free prepaid Royal Mail Special Delivery label to post the items in for a no-obligation written valuation.
-Payment reaches the charity's registered bank account by Faster Payments once the offer is accepted, and a declined valuation means a free insured return.
+Payment reaches the charity's registered bank account by Faster Payments once the offer is accepted, and a declined valuation means a free tracked return.
 No counter is left unstaffed.

 How does a Brighouse charity shop sell donated gold and silver?The shop sends photos to GoldPaid online on WhatsApp, then requests a free prepaid Royal Mail Special Delivery label.
 The items are posted in, inspected and given a no-obligation written valuation.
 If the charity accepts, payment is made by Faster Payments to its registered bank account; declined items are returned free of charge.